Kliprmimo/Kliprmimo.github.io/_posts/2024-07-24-factcheck.md

 title: factcheck
 date: 2024-07-24 +05:20
 author: kliprmimo
+categories: [rev]
+tags: [gdb]
 ---

 # Challenge description
-Category: rev
+Category: rev\
-Difficulty: Medium
+Difficulty: Medium\
 This binary is putting together some important piece of information...
 Can you uncover that information?
 Examine this [file](https://artifacts.picoctf.net/c_titan/190/bin).
-Do you understand its inner workings?
+Do you understand its inner workings?\
 # Writeup
 ![](attachments/Pasted%20image%2020240723135320.png)
 when we first load challenge in ida we can see a lot of weird c++ alocators, but there is first part of our flag